TurtleTony/rails-image-board/README.md

 (Tagging and versioning shall be automated using CI if/when possible, which is why - for the moment - no versioning is yet in place)

+### Gitignore / Gitkeep

+If any folder/directory structure shall be persisted to git without committing any files (e.g. storage folder) a `.keep` file shall be placed in that directory.
+If a branch of multiple folders/directories shall be persisted please only add the `.keep` file to the deepest possible parent directory

+If any folder/file shall not be persisted to git please add a `.gitignore` file to the parent directory so that every gitignore may only influence the folder it is located in.
+Auto-generated `.gitignore` files (e.g. the the rails one) shall be an exception to this rule.

 ## Disclaimer
 Since the project was risen from a students homework a lot of cleaning up is necessary before even considering production/hosting.